This page only contains information on scholarship grants to Switzerland.

 • Displays an entrepreneurial spirit and risk tolerance

-For further details on how to apply and what documents to submit please refer to the information provided on the application procedure.
+For further details on how to apply and what documents to submit please refer to the information provided on the application procedure below.

 Successful candidates will have a background in business administration, economics, engineering, informatics, international law or similar areas of study.
 In addition, they will already have acquired a basic knowledge of a Swiss language before departing to Switzerland.